MOPELOLADE/The-Green-Garden-Neuro-Human-Cognitive-Performance/README.md

 # Final Observations
 1. Moderate levels of cognitive exercise appear more effective than high-frequency training.

-2.Non-vegetarian diets are linked to better recall and sleep metrics.
+2. Non-vegetarian diets are linked to better recall and sleep metrics.

 3. Females exhibit the highest cumulative cognitive function despite lower memory test scores.

 4. Age plays a role in stress-related cognitive aging, with performance dropping after age 57.

 # Final Recommendation
-Final Recommendation

 	To optimize cognitive health:

 	Encourage a balanced (non-vegetarian inclusive) diet, especially for memory retention and sleep regulation.